Site Overlay

 Biomedical Engineering Technicians (BMETs) install, maintain, calibrate, and repair medical equipment to ensure its safety and proper functioning in healthcare settings.

-Their duties include performing routine safety and performance inspections, responding to equipment malfunctions, maintaining records of maintenance, and instructing medical staff on the safe operation of devices.
+Their duties include performing routine safety and performance inspections, responding to equipment malfunctions, maintaining maintenance records, and instructing medical staff on the safe operation of devices.

 BMETs, or biomedical equipment technicians, are the “doctors” of medical equipment, focusing on the electromechanical maintenance of machines such as ventilators, defibrillators, and patient monitors to support patient care and hospital operations.